wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      -
      -

-When the same Rb value (0.113 m.K/W) was used for all tools, the borehole lengths ranged from 85.9 to 115.0 m, with an average of 101.0 m.
-This high variability in required borehole length underscores the importance of using a sizing tool that also considers the first year of operation.
-Sizing with the GHEtool L2-method resulted in a borehole length of 107.5 m (6.4% deviation), while both the L3- and L4-methods produced lengths of 107.4 m (6.2% deviation).
+When the same Rb value (0.113 m.K/W) was used for all tools, the borehole depths ranged from 85.9 to 115.0 m, with an average of 101.0 m.
+This high variability in required borehole depth underscores the importance of using a sizing tool that also considers the first year of operation.
+Sizing with the GHEtool L2-method resulted in a borehole depth of 107.5 m (6.4% deviation), while both the L3- and L4-methods produced depths of 107.4 m (6.2% deviation).
 These three methods yielded nearly identical results, indicating their reliability.
-All three methods resulted in higher borehole lengths compared to the mean, where all twelve other sizing tools are included.
+All three methods resulted in higher borehole depths compared to the mean, where all twelve other sizing tools are included.
 The explanation is straightforward: sizing tools that do not account for first-year limitations will in this case undersize the borefield, leading to operational problems during the initial years.

-.. list-table:: Calculated borefield lengths for Test 3 for different spacing (B [m]) and design period (p [years])
+.. list-table:: Calculated borehole depths for Test 3 for different spacing (B [m]) and design period (p [years]).
    :header-rows: 1

    * - Sizing method